|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 Do not leave students alone in times of tragedy.
 Any college that survives long enough will suffer the death of a member, or some other heavy loss.
 Make the grief communal.
 Forget your classes and your meetings; stay up with the students all night in front of the fire, singing hymns, reading poems, and telling stories.
 Plant a tree in memory of the friend lost, and place remembrances among its roots as you set it in the ground.

 5. Academic Life — Education is the purpose of a university.
-Therefore: Fill every aspect of college life with academic opportunities, especially informal academic opportunities.
+Therefore: Fill every aspect of college life with academic opportunities, especially informal opportunities for “teaching with-out the curriculum.”
 Have words-of-the-day, poems-of-the-week, maps-of-the-month, and all sorts of other intellectual diversions.
 Have students keep lists of the birds seen from the college grounds, and calendars of the blooming times of flowers.
 Determine the longitude and latitude of your college and build a sundial to mark the hours (after students have investigated the history and design of sundials).
 Trace the history of the land your college occupies: who has owned it over the centuries and what it was like many years ago.
 Get a small telescope and have star-gazing evenings each month.
 Start a debate society to provide entertainment for the college one night each month.
 Have students maintain a garden of historic plants.
 Take field trips to local bookstores, historical sites, museums, and wildlife sanctuaries.
 Begin collections of coins and stamps from around the world and establish exchanges with residential colleges in other countries.
 Establish a literary society that sits together once each week to read plays, poems, jokes, and other forms of literature (sensu lato).
 Sponsor a short story prize or other literary award within the college or within the university at large.
 Present awards each term to those students earning top grades in their course work.

 Place a magazine rack in the Junior Common Room and subscribe to several high-quality publications from a range of fields.
 Subscribe to one local, one national, and one international newspaper.
 Have students maintain a bulletin board with news clippings on events of interest.
 Leave a dictionary, a desk encyclopedia, an almanac, and a book of quotations in the Junior Common Room at all times.